oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 3.4
+-- Version: 3.5
--- Description: Adds a UNIQUE constraint to user_roles.user_id.
-Also removes -- the `school_id` from most tables as it was redundant and complicated -- RLS policies.
-The school context is now derived from the user's role.
+-- Description: Adds API key fields to the app_settings table to allow -- admins to configure third-party services from the UI.
 -- ==================================================================

 -- Drop tables in reverse order of dependency to avoid errors